prody/ProDy/doc/tutorial.rst

 There is much more to what you can do with this flexible and fast atom selection engine, without the need for writing nested loops with comparisons or changing the source code.
 See the following pages:

   * :ref:`selections` for description of all selection keywords
-  * :ref:`selection-examples` for a detailed usage example
-  * :ref:`selection-operations` for handy features of :class:`~atomic.Selection`
+  * :ref:`selection-operations` for handy features of
-    objects
+    :class:`~atomic.Selection` objects
   * :ref:`contacts` for selecting interacting atoms

 Hierarchical views